hasinthaindrajee/puppet-das/README.md

 Copy the following files to their corresponding locations, in the Puppet Master.

-1. WSO2 Data Analytics Server 3.1.0 distribution (wso2das-3.1.0.zip) to `<PUPPET_HOME>/modules/wso2das/files`
+1. WSO2 IS Analytics Server 5.3.0 distribution (wso2is_analytics-5.3.0.zip) to 'PUPPET_HOME>/modules/wso2is_analytics/files`
 2. JDK jdk-8u112-linux-x64.tar.gz distribution to `<PUPPET_HOME>/modules/wso2base/files`
-3. (if using MySQL databases)MySQL JDBC driver JAR (mysql-connector-java-x.x.xx-bin.jar) into the <PUPPET_HOME>/modules/wso2das/files/configs/repository/components/lib
+3. (if using MySQL databases)MySQL JDBC driver JAR (mysql-connector-java-x.x.xx-bin.jar) into the <PUPPET_HOME>/modules/wso2is_analytics/files/configs/repository/components/lib
 4. (if using svn based deployment synchronization)
-    a. svnkit-all-1.8.7.wso2v1.jar into <PUPPET_HOME>/modules/wso2das/files/configs/repository/components/dropins
+    a. svnkit-all-1.8.7.wso2v1.jar into <PUPPET_HOME>/modules/wso2is_analytics/files/configs/repository/components/dropins
-    b. trilead-ssh2-1.0.0-build215.jar into <PUPPET_HOME>/modules/wso2das/files/configs/repository/components/lib
+    b. trilead-ssh2-1.0.0-build215.jar into <PUPPET_HOME>/modules/wso2is_analytics/files/configs/repository/components/lib

-## Running WSO2 Data Analytics Server in the `default` profile
+## Running WSO2 IS Analytics Server in the `default` profile
 No changes to Hiera data are required to run the `default` profile.
 Copy the above mentioned files to their corresponding locations and apply the Puppet Modules.

-## Running WSO2 Data Analytics Server with clustering in specific profiles
+## Running WSO2 IS Analytics Server with clustering in specific profiles
-No changes to Hiera data are required to run the distributed deployment of WSO2 Data Analytics Server, other than pointing to the correct resources such as the deployment synchronization and remote DB instances.
+No changes to Hiera data are required to run the distributed deployment of WSO2 IS Analytics Server, other than pointing to the correct resources such as the deployment synchronization and remote DB instances.
 For more details refer the [WSO2 Data Analytics Server clustering guide](https://docs.wso2.com/display/CLUSTER44x/Clustering+Data+Analytics+Server)

 1. If the Clustering Membership Scheme is `WKA`, add the Well Known Address list.